lujason01/invivoDB/README.md

 ## Proposed Value:

 - A catalogue of well-curated in vivo datasets for drug discovery.
-- For training predictive machine-learning models (Data is King)
+- For training predictive machine-learning models
 - Incentivise the biomedical space to adopt standardised curation and data reporting (Both academia and Industry).

 ## Team